 Nationally recognized for excellence

-Mayo Clinic's campus in Rochester, Minnesota, ranks first for neurology and neurosurgery in the U.S. News and World Report's Best Hospitals ranking.
-Mayo Clinic's campus in Arizona and Mayo Clinic's campus in Florida are also ranked among the Best Hospitals for neurology and neurosurgery by U.S. News and World Report.
-Mayo Clinic Children's Center ranks as the top performing children's hospital in the Midwest in most recent rankings of U.S. News & World Report's Best Children's Hospitals.
+Mayo Clinic's campus in Rochester, Minnesota, and Mayo Clinic's campus in Jacksonville, Florida, are ranked among the Best Hospitals for neurology and neurosurgery by U.S. News and World Report.
+Mayo Clinic's campus in Arizona is ranked highly performing for neurology and neurosurgery by U.S. News and World Report.
+Mayo Clinic Children's Center ranks among the Best Children's Hospitals for neurology and neurosurgery.

 Mayo Clinic physician-scientists collaborate with researchers worldwide, contributing to advances in medicine that improve neurological care for people everywhere.
 Mayo Clinic is also recognized for high-quality neurological subspecialty care, research and education by several national organizations, including the National Association of Epilepsy Centers (NAEC) and The Joint Commission Stroke Certification.
 Mayo Clinic is an ALS Association Certified Center of Excellence, an National Institute on Aging-designated Alzheimer's Disease Research Center and a GBS/CIDP — Guillain-Barre Syndrome/Chronic Inflammatory Demyelinating Polyneuropathy — Foundation International Center of Excellence.